Skip to main content

 While sugar may not be the cause of diabetes in dogs, it often plays a large role in managing its effects.
 Most diabetic dogs are dealing with an insulin deficiency that creates excess sugar buildup in the bloodstream.

-While your vet should be the final word when it comes to managing diabetes, a healthy, protein-rich fresh diet to help balance sugar absorption is often a good place to start.
+While your vet should be the final word when it comes to managing diabetes, a healthy, protein-rich dog food diet to help balance sugar absorption is often a good place to start.

 Can dogs have artificial sweeteners?

 You’ve probably heard of the dangers associated with chocolate and raisins, but foods filled with sugar-free artificial sweeteners can be just as tempting to dogs.
-And the risks can be just as great.
+And the risks associated with dogs eating artificial sweeteners can be just as great as eating natural sugar.

-Xylitol has been known to cause vomiting, lethargy and potentially fatal effects when consumed in larger quantities.
-And it’s not just found in candy — some peanut butters, puddings, syrups and barbecue sauces.
+Xylitol is a sugar substitute that can cause vomiting, lethargy, and in severe cases, life-threatening reactions when consumed in larger quantities.
+And it’s not just found in candy — some peanut butters, puddings, syrups and barbecue sauces contain Xylitol, which is not safe for dogs.

-Erythritol, aspartame and saccharin may not be toxic for pets, but all have been known to cause gastrointestinal complications in dogs when consumed in larger quantities.
+Other artificial sweeteners like erythritol, aspartame, and saccharin may not be toxic for pets, but may cause gastrointestinal discomfort in dogs when consumed in larger quantities.

 Alternatives to sugar for dogs

 Treating our fearless companions is one of the great joys of pet ownership.
-As tempting as it is to let them get the last lick of your ice cream cone or mop up the pancake batter off the floor, there are healthier and safer ways to give your dog a dose of sweetness without risking diabetes, digestion issues or dental problems.
+As tempting as it is to let them get the last lick of your ice cream cone or mop up the pancake batter off the floor, there are healthier and safer ways to give your dog a dose of sweetness while reducing the risk of diabetes, digestion issues, or dental problems associated with added sugars

 Fructose, a simple sugar found in fruits, is okay for most dogs when carefully moderated.
 We wouldn’t recommend feeding your dog fruit by the bushel, but a scrap here or there won’t hurt.
 Same goes for maple syrup and honey — taken in small quantities, neither should cause digestive issues.